Weekly Round-Up: Bristol Then and Now, 'Snackable' Content and Atom Animation

 |Gloucester Road in 1925 and today, via Bristol Culture|

-For a more comprehensive look at how to approach website content including the important of content auditing and fitting content to small scale devices, Smashing Magazine provides a detailed outline of suggested processes.
+For a more comprehensive look at how to approach website content, including the importance of content auditing and fitting content to small-scale devices, Smashing Magazine provides a detailed outline of suggested processes.

 Art, Design and Technology

 For any iPad users needing to connect to their desktop, Mashable suggests some free and simple-to-use apps such as Splashtop.

 And if you're a cyclist on the go and have an iPad or other devices which need charging, the Atom - a bike-powered charger designed by Siva Cycles - could be the solution.

 Another techy design we came across this week is the wave wristband, which alerts the wearer to phone calls and messages when in a noisy environment by lighting up in bright colours.
 Would you wear one and reveal to everyone around you how popular (or not) you are?